High Performance Players

 In recent years, Badminton Ireland has established a High Performance system with a focus on sustainability.
 The key to this is ensuring that talented players are identified and developed at all levels from the junior ranks to our Olympic hopefuls.

-Rachael Darragh (15) is from Raphoe in Co.
+Rachael Darragh (16) is from Raphoe in Co.
 Donegal and trains in Raphoe Badminton Club.
-Rachael is part of the Badminton Ireland talent group and is currently the youngest player on the panel.

 The youngest female member of the Talent group has had a bright start to the 2013 season with a number of Notable results.
 In the Irish u19 european circuit event Rachael made the final of the womens singles and won the womens doubles competition with her partner Sara Boyle.
 Darragh followed this result up with a bronze medal in the singles event at the Uk school games.
 In her first Senior International of the year Darragh reached the quarter final of the womens singles in the Irish Future series event losing out to eventual winner Lansac of France.